 The government's Corporate Social Responsibility (CSR) through BUMN includes the partnership program and Community Development (PKBL).
-To encourage small https://binapatria.id/index.php/MBI Open Journal Systems enterprises and cooperatives to grow and improve, the distribution is made in the form of loans with reduced administrative fees (interest), streamlined procedures, and unique restrictions.
+To encourage small enterprises and cooperatives to grow and that there are no solutions to overcome these improve, the distribution is made in the form of challenges.
+Along with enhancing management improve, the distribution is made in the form of loans with reduced administrative fees (interest), streamlined procedures, and unique restrictions.
 According to the state minister for State-Owned Enterprises (BUMN) regulation No. Per-02/Mbu/04/2020 April 02, 2020 Regarding the Third Amendment to the Regulation of the Minister of BUMNs Number PER-09/MBU/07/2015.
 Perum and Persero are required to implement the Partnership Program and Community Development Program for BUMN with Small Businesses and the Environmental Development Program.
-Additionally, the Public Company may implement the Partnership Program and Community Development Program in accordance with this regulation, which is established in accordance with the resolution of the General Meeting of Shareholders (RUPS).
+Additionally, the Public Company may implement the Partnership Program and Community Development Program accordance with this regulation, which is established in accordance with the resolution of the General Meeting of Shareholders (RUPS).